AleHenestroza/ensolvers-challenge/README.md

 # To-Do App for the Ensolvers Implementation Challenge

-This is a To-Do management application, built with Spring Boot and React, with a docker-compose setup to provide a Runtime Environment that works on any Operating System (that has Docker and Docker Compose installed).
+Here is a solution to the Ensolvers Implementation Challenge: A To-Do application built with Spring Boot for the backend, React.js as the frontend library and MySQL for the database.
+The app is structured with docker-compose running 3 separate containers: a RESTful API that handles CRUD operations for the To-Dos and the Folders, a React application being served by an Nginx server and a MySQL container.

 ## Technologies used